kgar/foundry-vtt-tidy-5e-sheets/CONTRIBUTING.md

 1. Download the repo
 2. Run `npm install`
-3. Run `npm run dev`
+3. Run `npm run build`
+4. Copy `foundry-data-path-config_example.json` to `foundry-data-path-config.json`
+5. Edit `foundry-data-path-config.json` and change `dataPath` to point to your Foundry VTT data folder
-4. Create a symlink from the newly-created `dist` folder to the Foundry `modules` folder as `tidy5e-sheet-kgar`
+6. Run `npm run link-create` to create a symlink from the newly-created `dist` folder to the Foundry `modules` folder as `tidy5e-sheet-kgar`
+7. Run `npm run dev`
-5. Start Foundry VTT
+8. Start Foundry VTT

 ### `npm install`